Lao She: Promotion of Baihua (National Language)

-Lao She advocated the use of Baihua, the use of plain language in written Chinese.
+Lao She advocated the use of Baihua or plain language in written Chinese.
 Baihua evolved a new language from classic Chinese during the May Fourth Movement.
 As the All-China League of Resistance Writers leader, he found he needed to abandon the use of classical Chinese for a more accessible modern style.
-Lao She was an early user of Baihua and other writers and artists followed his lead.
-Modern written Chinese is largely in the plainer Baihua style.
+Lao She was an early user of Baihua, and other writers and artists also adopted Baihua.
+Modern written Chinese is largely in the plain Baihua style.

 Treasure Boat

-“Treasure Boat” was written by Lao She in 1961.
+"Treasure Boat" was written by Lao She in 1961.
 It was the only children's opera he wrote.

 Article style

-Lao She created a unique humorous and ironic writing style, his writing is simple but really deep.
-Chinese author of humorous, satiric novels and short stories and, after the onset of the Sino-Japanese War (1937–45), of patriotic and propagandistic plays and novels.
+Lao She's writing was known for its humor and irony, being simple but deep.
+He wrote humorous, satiric novels and short stories and, after the onset of the Sino-Japanese War (1937–45), patriotic and propagandistic plays and novels.

 Legacy

 After the end of the Cultural Revolution, Lao She was posthumously "rehabilitated" in 1978 and his works were republished.
 Several of his stories have been made into films, including This Life of Mine (1950, dir. by Shi Hui), Dragon Beard Ditch (1952, dir. by Xian Qun), Rickshaw Boy (1982, dir. by Ling Zifeng), The Teahouse (1982, dir. by Xie Tian), The Crescent Moon (1986, dir. by Huo Zhuang), The Drum Singers (1987, dir. by Tian Zhuangzhuang), and The Divorce (1992, dir. by Wang Hao-wei).
 Tian Zhuangzhuang's adaptation of The Drum Singers, also known as Street Players, was mostly shot on location in Sichuan.
 Some of Lao She's plays have also been staged in the recent past, including Beneath the Red Banner in 2000 in Shanghai, and Dragon's Beard Ditch in 2009 in Beijing as part of the celebration of the writer's 110th birthday.

 Lao She's former home in Beijing is preserved as the Lao She Memorial Hall, opened to the public as a museum of the writer's work and life in 1999.
 Originally purchased in 1950, when it was 10 Fengsheng Lane, Naicifu, the address of the traditional courtyard house is now 19 Fengfu Lane.
 It is close to Wangfujing, in Dongcheng District.
 Lao She lived there until his death 16 years later.
 The courtyard contains persimmon trees planted by the writer.
 His wife called the house 'Red Persimmon Courtyard'.

 The Lao She Literary Award has been given every two to three years starting in the year 2000.
 It is sponsored by the Lao She Literature Fund and can only be bestowed on Beijing writers.

-The study of Lao She is regarded to be valuable on several counts, as a writer whose life span has covered all stages of modern China - the Ch’ing Dynasty, the Republic and the Communists.

-The Laoshe Tea House, a popular tourist attraction in Beijing that opened in 1988 and features regular performances of traditional music, is named after Lao She, but features primarily tourist-oriented attractions.
+The Laoshe Tea House, a tourist attraction in Beijing that opened in 1988 and features regular performances of traditional music, is named after Lao She, but features primarily tourist-oriented attractions.